sunnybeta/one4all/cicd/docker/README.md

 ### Run

-Run the docker image attached to `localhost:localport`.
+*Run the docker image attached to `localhost:localport`.*

+This starts a container from an image managed by the daemon.
+Here containerd can serve as underlying runtimes.

 ```console
 docker run -d -p localport:dockerport --name CONTAINER_NAME IMAGE_NAME